bitcoinbrisbane/DappBrowser6000/README.md

 # fireWolf

 ## Abstract
-Unlike the internet, where we have a set of clients browsers, we do not have a *real* DAPP Browser.
-The goal of this project, is to mix html and etheruem smart contract abi files, so the browser can render th epage without the need to use `web3.js` etc.
+Unlike the internet where we have a set of clients browsers that render standardise HTML markup we do not have a *real* DAPP browser.
+The goal of this project is to define a set of new HTML tags that allow developers to write HTML style code and interface directly with Ethereum smart contracts.

-A developer can simply add new tags to html markup

-* A repository smart contract to hold the contract address and html links

 ## Browser Engines

-Browers work by:
+Browers work by the following process:

 Some of the engines used are
 * WebKit